-Making mistakes on your FAFSA could delay your application and possibly make you lose out on some financial aid.
+Making mistakes on your FAFSA could delay your application and possibly make you miss out on some financial aid.
 Be sure to read all of the questions on the FAFSA application carefully to avoid confusion and submission of incorrect information.

 To complete the free application for Federal Student Aid (FAFSA), you will need:

 - Your alien registration number (if you are not a U.S. citizen)

 - Your 2017 federal income tax returns, W-2s, and other records of money earned.
 (Note: You may be able to transfer your federal tax return information into your FAFSA using the IRS Data Retrieval Tool.)

 - Bank statements and records of investments (if applicable)